-Transaction Monitoring software helps financial institutions monitor customer transactions instantly.
-AML Transaction Monitoring is the most effective way to help the financial institution to combat financial crimes such as combating money laundering.
-Transaction Monitoring Software helps companies to comply with AML (Anti-Money Laundering) / CFT (Counter Financing of Terrorism) regulations.
-Anti-Money Laundering Transaction Monitoring software supports your Anti-money laundering compliance program.
+Transaction Monitoring helps financial institutions instantly monitor customer transactions and is the most effective way for financial institutions to combat financial crime.
+AML Transaction Monitoring helps companies comply with AML (Anti-Money Laundering) / CFT (Counter Financing of Terrorism) regulations and supports compliance programs.

-Millions of financial transactions take place in a day in the world.
+Millions of financial transactions take place around the world a day.
 Financial Institutions can control billions of transactions instantly by automating the transaction monitoring process flow.
 The AML Transaction Monitoring process is a legal requirement for businesses under AML obligations.
-Companies establish rules system for transaction monitoring systems according to AML (Anti-Money Laundering), CFT (Counter Financing Of Terrorism), and KYC (Know Your Customer) requirements.
-If a situation triggers these rules during customer transactions, transaction monitoring software generates an alarm.
-When the software generates an alarm, the process is automatically stopped, and the process is examined in detail by the Compliance or Risk Department of firms.
-If they detect crime in the customer transaction, it reports that suspicious transactions to AML, CFT, and KYC regulators.
+Companies create a rule system based on their needs.
+If a situation triggers these rules during customer transactions, the transaction monitoring software generates an alarm.
+When the software generates an alarm, the process is automatically stopped and examined in detail by the Compliance or Risk Department.
+If they detect crime in the customer transaction, it reports transactions to AML, CFT, and KYC regulators.
 This report is called a Suspicious Activity Report (SAR).

 Anti-Money Laundering Transaction Monitoring software also has an important place for the Suspicious Activity Report (SAR).
 The transaction Monitoring unit is automatically intervened when creating an alarm for suspicious situations, and the transaction is examined in detail by the Firm's Compliance or Risk Department.
 At this point, if SAR comes into play and detects crime in the customer transaction, suspicious transactions are reported to the AML, CFT, and KYC regulators.

 Currency Transaction Report (CTR) is part of the banking industry's anti-money laundering (AML) responsibilities.
-AML software programs automatically generate a CTR when a bank processes transactions of more than $ 10,000.
+AML software programs automatically generate a CTR for the bank when a bank processes more than $ 10,000.
 Banks are not obliged to tell the client a $ 10,000 reporting threshold.
 However, when the client refuses to continue with the transaction after being informed about the CTR, the bank employee must create a SAR file.

 With technology, the methods of financial crimes began to change.
-The majority of financial crimes occur through the financial system.
+The majority of financial crimes occur through the system.
 Criminals detect gaps in financial systems and commit crimes such as money laundering and terrorist financing.
 Financial institutions can't prevent these crimes with manual solutions.
-With AML Transaction Monitoring software, companies automatically monitor their customers' transactions such as deposits, withdrawals, and money transfers.
+With AML Transaction Monitoring, companies automatically monitor their customers' transactions such as deposits, withdrawals, and money transfers.
 Companies can present these controls as evidence in the audits.
-Thus, financial institutions can ensure compliance with "Anti-Money Laundering" and "Know Your Customer", which is part of the AML Compliance Program.
+Thus, financial institutions can ensure compliance with "Anti-Money Laundering" and "Know Your Customer," which is part of the AML Compliance Program.

 False positives are an important problem for firms.
-Transaction Monitoring Software can give false-positive alerts.
+AML Transaction Monitoring Process can give false-positive alerts.
 With Sanction Scanner's powered transaction monitoring screen, you can see all operations related to AML&KYC.
 Meet the banking and e-money partners' requirements, compliance officers, regulators, and auditors with an electronic audit trail of all system and user actions with the date and time stamps and user actions with the date and time stamps.
-AML Transaction Monitoring in banks can create dynamic rules and scenarios with advanced features and test these scenarios with the sandbox testing environment.
+AML Transaction Monitoring in banks can create dynamic rules and scenarios with advanced features and test them with the sandbox testing environment.
 With customizable settings, banks streamline transaction monitoring process flow and reduce AML false positives.
-You can contact us for information about our AML solutions.
+You can contact us for detailed information.